FCollaPi/datasci4health/p3/README.md

 - `plot_u_coadmin_age_gender.py`: Plots the relation between the co-administration of medication using age as a reference axis and splitting the curves by gender.
 This three-dimensional analysis allows a more granular risk analysis within Blumenau's population.

 <img width="900" alt="img-u-coadmin-age-gender" src="https://user-images.githubusercontent.com/54454569/172391489-825335d2-1a0c-4fb3-90d6-4ef94e91ad3d.png">

+# Conclusion

+Even though partially, we were able to reproduce the original article results.